temach/reports/INR-Lab-1-Networking-Basics.md

 ```
 source: https://www.cyberciti.biz/faq/linux-xen-vmware-kvm-intel-vt-amd-v-support/

-Then was installing wireshark.
-During the install process there was a choice to create the special wireshark group or not.
+Then was installing Wireshark.
+During the install process there was a choice to create the special Wireshark group or not.
 I choose not to create it.
 ```
-$ sudo apt-get install wireshark-qt wieshark-doc
+$ sudo apt-get install wireshark-qt wireshark-doc
 ```

 Later I changed my mind and re-configured wireshark to create a special wireshark group by following this guide: https://code.wireshark.org/review/gitweb?p=wireshark.git;a=blob_plain;f=debian/README.Debian;hb=HEAD